 Mid-City, the arts and entertainment neighborhood of Santa Monica, is further inland (20+ blocks away from the beach) but easily accessible by public transportation.
 The neighborhood is home to a number of affordable properties as well as a piece of the historic Route 66 route, Santa Monica Boulevard.
 This includes the Comfort Inn Santa Monica – West Los Angeles, conveniently located two miles from the beach and downtown, and Days Inn Santa Monica/Los Angeles, both of which are located on Santa Monica Boulevard with rates starting at less than $150 per night.
-Another option is AAA three-diamond rated Best Western Plus Gateway Hotel Santa Monica, which is also on Santa Monica Boulevard and features a convenient restaurant (International House of Pancakes) on the premises, starting at $200 per night.
+Another option is AAA three-diamond rated Best Western Plus Gateway Hotel Santa Monica, which is also on Santa Monica Boulevard, with rates starting at $200 per night.
 For a more boutique option, just a block off Santa Monica Boulevard is the The Ambrose Hotel, an eco-friendly hotel that was the first to receive the United States Green Building Council’s LEED-EB Silver Certification.
 Other budget accommodations near Santa Monica Boulevard include American Motel.

 Pico Boulevard runs from the ocean and inland, which means it’s home to a number of accommodations ranging from luxury to budget.
 This includes the iconic oceanfront Shutters on the Beach featuring an on-site spa and seafood restaurant.
 Just a few blocks from the beach is Le Méridien Delfina Santa Monica, with views of Santa Monica and the Pacific Ocean.
 Rates at the Le Meridien Delfina start at $300 per night.
 As you head inland, you will find budget accommodations including Santa Monica Pico Travelodge, Ocean Park Inn as well as more basic hotel options, including Holiday Motel, Palm Motel, Santa Monica Motel and Rest Haven Motel.